miketruty/continuous-deployment-on-kubernetes/README.md

 ### Your progress, and what's next

-You've got a Kubernetes cluster managed by Google Container Engine.
-You've
+You've got a Kubernetes cluster managed by GKE.
+You've deployed:
-deployed:

 * a Jenkins Deployment
 * a (non-public) service that exposes Jenkins to its agent containers